A Girls Guide to Cars

 Excuse me a minute while I swoon over these plaid seats again.
 Photo by Erica Mueller

 What isn’t there to love?
-This sports car is adorable and fun, with 228 horse power car in a compact package, amped up from the standard Golf which has 147 horsepower.
-That’s part of why we felt like grinning every time we opened the car doors; the other was the plaid cloth seating (black leather available as an option), red stitching, and the shiny metal pedals.
+This sports car is adorable and fun, with 228 horsepower in a compact package, amped up from the standard Golf which has 147 horsepower.
+That’s part of why we felt like grinning every time we opened the car doors.
+The other was the plaid cloth seating (black leather available as an option), red stitching and shiny metal pedals.
 We also loved the red accents in the grille and the interior ambient lighting.
-And the bucket-style, race-inspired front seats are comfy and roomy.
+Plus, the bucket-style, race-inspired front seats are comfy and roomy.

 A Full Suite of Safety Features – Standard

 The turbocharged 2.0L engine means you get a fast, fun performance hatchback.
-It’s incredibly fun to drive because you can feel the power and you’re close enough to the road to really hug the corners tight.
+It’s incredibly fun to drive because you can feel the power, and you’re close enough to the road to really hug the corners tightly.
 The autobahn-tuned sport suspension helps with that, giving you firm control and grip.

 Things You Should Know About This Car